gvwilson/sensibleadventures/maddy-roo/old.md

 "Did you see Santa Claws too?" a familiar voice mocked.
 She spun around to see Bluster and Bravo standing in the door of the mayor's house.
-Bravo's ankle was splinted with slats of cedar and layers of canvas, and he grunted and made a face as he stumped down the stairs, crutches under his armpits.
+Bravo's ankle was splinted with slats of cedar and layer after layer of canvas, and he grunted and made a face as he stumped down the stairs, crutches under his armpits.